-One of the Worlds Severn Natural Wonders the Grand Canyon is one of America’s most visited National Parks and a real National Treasure.
-One of the Canyons defining Qualities is its sheer size, it is also not really near anywhere and is a remote and wild place.
-This all means visiting it in a single day form Las Vegas or Pheonix is not really Practicable, hence you are going to need somewhere to overnight, especially if you plan on doing more than just seeing the canyon.
+One of the World’s Severn Natural Wonders the Grand Canyon is one of America’s most visited National Parks and a real National Treasure.
+One of the Canyons’ defining qualities is its sheer size, it is also not really near anywhere and is a remote and wild place.
+This all means visiting it in a single day from Las Vegas or Pheonix is not really Practicable, hence you are going to need somewhere to overnight, especially if you plan on doing more than just seeing the canyon.
 If you want to Hike, Explore watch the sunrise or sunset, then you are going to need a place close by to rest your head.

 Fortunately, there are several options and this article looks at where to stay near the Grand Canyon South Rim.
 We take a look at all the options available, Show you the Best Places to Stay at the Grand Canyon and take a look at all the top hotels in the area.

 There is no doubt some options are better than others, but some are just different and will suit different people for different reasons.
 Not everyone wants to hike 10 miles and camp in the backcountry, and not everyone wants to splurge $600 on a Rim side Suite!

 Your basic three options are Staying in one of the official National Park Lodges, Staying Just outside in Tusayan, or camping in one of the campgrounds.

 Staying inside the park is easily the most rewarding, convenient, and exciting place to stay when visiting the Canyon.
 There are several official Lodges and Hotels and many of these are right on the Canyon Rim!
 Getting a room with a canyon view is really the stuff of dreams!

 The downside is these are not cheap places to stay and they do book up very quickly, a room overlooking the canyon will easily set you back $300 a night.
 However, there are some cheaper options, and if you book early you can definitely grab a bargain and still be inside one of America’s most famous National Parks.